What are TOT & TBID?

 What are TOT and TBID?

 Unlike TOT, TBID funds must be spent on programs and activities that directly benefit the businesses paying the assessment.
-The NTCA board and committees are the approving authority for these dollars, which means more local control, and more money spent on projects that are important to TBID members.
+The NTCA board and committees approve these dollars, which means more local control and more money spent on projects that are important to TBID members.
 Locally generated revenue is reinvested locally.

-The North Tahoe business community’s decision to form the TBID, which the Placer County Board of Supervisors voted unanimously to support for a five-year period from July 1, 2021 to June 30, 2026, freed up TOT funds that were previously used to market the region.
-The Placer County Board of Supervisors has committed to use these freed up TOT funds to support workforce housing and transportation initiatives that benefit North Lake Tahoe residents, business, and visitors.
+The North Tahoe business community’s decision to form the TBID, which the Placer County Board of Supervisors voted unanimously to support for a five-year period from July 1, 2021, to June 30, 2026, freed up TOT funds that were previously used to market the region.
+The Placer County Board of Supervisors has committed to using these TOT funds to support workforce housing and transportation initiatives that benefit North Lake Tahoe residents, businesses, and visitors.

 TBID FAQs